Overview

 -

-and input$num2
+input$num1and input$num2

 other possibilities won’t work.
 Generally we can say that breakpoint won’t be set on the edges of the visible code blocks.